 Can I participate in Athletics while in the PA Program?

+Pre-professional students have participated in a variety of sports in years 1-3.
+During the professional phase, students can only participate during the 4th year (didactic year).
 Students have successfully been student-athletes in previous years, however, it poses a significant time management challenge.
-As long as students recognize the ultimate importance of their academic experience in relation to their athetic experience, it is possible.
+As long as students recognize the ultimate importance of their academic experience in relation to their athletic experience, it is possible.
+During the Professional phase (years 4-5), no accommodations will be made to the PA Program attendance policy for students to participate in practices or games.

 Can I work while I am in the PA program?

 Our faculty strongly recommends students do not work during the PA program.
-The curriculum is very demanding in the first year and does not allow extra time for employment.
+The curriculum is very demanding in the Professional Phase and does not allow extra time for employment.
 In the second year, you will be in full-time clinical rotations in various locations, making employment impractical.

 Do I need a car while I am in the PA program?